appsemble/appsemble/docs/App-Development.md

 To summarize this page: It contains a `form` block in which various fields of specific types are defined.
 These fields match up with the resource definition defined before.
 The form block contains two actions.
-The first action is ’submit’ which describes where the resource will be submitted to.
+The first action is _”submit”_ which describes where the resource will be submitted to.
 This can be sent to any API, but in this case it's being sent to Appsemble's resource API.
-Upon a succesful submit, the page will link back to the ’Person List’ page as described in ’submitSuccess’.
+Upon a succesful submit, the page will link back to the _”Person List”_ page as described in
+\_”submitSuccess”.

 At this point it might become noticable how navigating through these pages can be cumbersome.
 One way to make this easier is to add an `action-button` block to both pages that refer to each other.